Tales of Mr Keuner

-From the 1920s through the 1950s, Bertolt Brecht wrote a number of short, fictionalized comments on contemporary life, politics, and thought.
-Through the dramatic events of the first half of the twentieth century, Brecht’s Mr. Keuner offered up aphorisms, stray thoughts, and fragments of anecdote that punctured contemporary self-regard about religion, politics, business, and more.
-Deceptively light in tone, and bite-size in presentation, Mr. Keuner’s comments bring Brecht’s lacerating wit to bear on a wide range of the half-truths and public lies of his era.
+From the 1920s to the 1950s, Bertolt Brecht wrote a number of short, fictionalized comments on contemporary life, politics and thought.
+Through the dramatic events of the first half of the twentieth century, Brecht’s Mr Keuner offered up aphorisms, stray thoughts and fragments of anecdote that punctured contemporary self-regard about religion, politics, business and more.
+Deceptively light in tone, and bite-size in presentation, Mr Keuner’s comments bring Brecht’s lacerating wit to bear on a wide range of the half-truths and public lies of his era.